 The local brew, Brugse zot, and Belgian waffle cart

-Wander the streets of Bruges
+Walk the streets of Bruges

-As always, walking around and exploring is part of the fun.
+As always, wandering around and exploring is part of the fun.
 It seems that everything in Bruges’s city center is picturesque, thanks to the preserved medieval character (both by happenstance and by intention), so you really can’t steer yourself wrong.

 Depending on your particular interests, you could watch a lace-making demonstration; climb the Belfry tower for a view of the city; or visit a museum to learn about the literal origins of hospitality or even chocolate, beer, or fries.